I Can't Go for That (No Can Do): All-time

+Certifications

 Legacy

 "I Can't Go for That" was voted number six on VH1's list of "The 100 Greatest Songs of the '80s."

 Samples

 The song has been sampled numerous times including in "Say No Go" by De La Soul, "Sunrise" by Simply Red, "The Final Hour" and "Take Me to Your Leader" by MF Doom (under the King Geedorah moniker), and "On Hold" by The xx.
-Anderson .Paak has stated that Dr Dre's "Nuthin' but a 'G' Thang" was originally also going to sample the song.
+Anderson .Paak has stated that Dr. Dre's "Nuthin' but a 'G' Thang" was originally also going to sample the song.

 Influence on "Billie Jean"

 According to Daryl Hall, during the recording of "We Are the World", Michael Jackson approached him and admitted to lifting the bass line for "Billie Jean" from a Hall & Oates song, apparently referring to "I Can't Go for That (No Can Do)."
 Hall says that he told Jackson that he had lifted the bass line from another song himself, and that it was "something we all do."